fprimeau/QUODcarb/src/README.md

 ## QUODcarb.m
 `function [est,obs,sys,iflag,opt] = QUODcarb(obs,opt)`

-- OUTPUT:
+OUTPUT:
 - `est :=` posterior estimates of co2-system variables, equilibrium constants, and precisions
 - `obs :=` same as input except that the pK's have been added
 - `iflag := 0` if solver converged to specified accuracy
   - `1` after reaching maximum number of iterations without converging
   - `2` if it was one order of magnitude away from converging at maximum iteration
 - `CSV :=` optional CSV output, if turned on in options

-- INPUT:
+INPUT:
 - `obs  :=` co2-system measured quantities with precisions
 - `opt  :=` solver options input by user

-- SYNTAX example:
+SYNTAX example:
+- `obs` structure
   - `obs.sal         =` salinity;     (PSU)
   - `obs.usal        =` sal_uncert;    (±sigma) (default 0.002)
   - `obs.TC          =` total_c;      (umol/kg-SW)